Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             genome length of input genomes.
 If you want to compare whole genome, please type "all".
 The input format is
                             $GENOME:SLENGTH.
 Multiple genomes can be accepted,
                             please use spaces to separate them.
-For example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+For an example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
                             The value of this argument will be s1:100000 s2:all.